 in particular requires that society be Christian and the economics Christian socialism.”
 No textual support is offered here for this claim, though a few pages earlier Lunn discussed various other aspects of the Radical Orthodoxy program.
 Lunn strangely does not mention Milbank and Pabst’s seemingly relevant discussion of possibilities for putting their ideas into practice in the concluding chapter of The Politics of Virtue, observing that Christians are a declining minority and calling for Christians across different traditions and others to work together and to form coalitions with others of like mind.
 For instance they call their proposal a “post-liberal politics of virtue,” and to implement it they seek to draw on a latent “conservative-associationist outlook” that they believe has been neglected by major political parties to construct a “broad popular movement in shaping politics for the common good.”
 They do hope, unsurprisingly for Christian theologians, for a religious revival, but this is neither necessary nor sufficient for implementing their proposals.
 Nowhere is there any suggestion in Milbank and Pabst’s chapter that the society must be Christian for their ideas to be put into practice.
 By contrast, the whole point of Radical Orthodoxy is reasserting what they see as Christian orthodoxy in our modern pluralistic environment.
 How can Lunn have missed this?

 When Lunn moves to discuss the economics of Radical Orthodoxy the absurd claims continue.
 He claims, “There is no evidence that RO theologians care about either economic growth or that tens of millions of people have come out of poverty in the last few decades.”
-The evidence offered is that Milbank and Pabst’s The Politics of Virtue does not cite Deirdre McCloskey’s three volume defence of capitalism, comment positively on “the great enrichment,” or quote from Daniel Bell that capitalism wrongly deforms human desire even if it generates wealth.
+The evidence offered is that Milbank and Pabst’s The Politics of Virtue does not cite Deirdre McCloskey’s three volume defence of capitalism, that Milbank and Pabst fail to comment positively on “the great enrichment,” plus a quote from Daniel Bell about capitalism wrongly deforming human desire even if it generates wealth.
 I too appreciate McCloskey’s work, but failure comment positively on her work hardly establishes Lunn’s sweeping claim about The Politics of Virtue, let alone the Radical Orthodoxy movement as a whole.

 The next point Lunn makes is similarly absurd and lacking in textual support.
 He claims “When an RO writer refers to the capitalist division of labor, it sounds as if specialization of labor is due to capitalism.
 Instead, the division of labor was recognized by ancients, practiced by households as far back in time as we have evidence of human life.”
 While difficult to work out what exactly Lunn means and to which Radical Orthodoxy texts he refers, the claim seems to be that Radical Orthodoxy writers wrongly connect capitalism with the division of labor.
 If it could be established that they are making such a claim (and my sense that accumulation and financialization are more important elements of capitalism for Radical Orthodoxy writers), then they would have Adam Smith for company, who famously began his Wealth of Nations with an argument that intensification of the division of labor was central to the rise of commercial society and the new wealth it brought.
 Lunn’s interpretation of Smith here is just as puzzling as his reading of Radical Orthodoxy.